-One of the most commonly used transformations is the map(func), which creates a new RDD by applying func to each element of the current RDD.
+The most commonly used transformation is probably map(func), which creates a new RDD by applying func to each element of the current RDD.
 This function, func, can be any callable python function, though it is often implemented as a lambda function.
 Similarly, flatMap(func) creates an RDD with the flattened results of map(func).